A synergistic and multidisciplinary effort remains necessary to achieve essential scientific breakthroughs

 Multifaceted international training programme

-The RESCUE COFUND international PhD programme offers a unique opportunity with 29 high level fellowships for a joint programme between the University Medical Center Utrecht (UMCU), Utrecht University (UU) and the Hubrecht Institute on Regenerative Medicine for excellent PhD candidates (early stage researchers, ESRs).
+The RESCUE COFUND international PhD programme offers a unique opportunity with around 30 high level fellowships for a joint programme between the University Medical Center Utrecht (UMCU), Utrecht University (UU) and the Hubrecht Institute on Regenerative Medicine for excellent PhD candidates (early stage researchers, ESRs).
 The RESCUE programme aims to enhance the potential and future career perspectives of researchers by providing a substantial training network of excellent academic institutions and industrial partners, creating a new generation of research experts, and empowering them to take leading positions in the field of regenerative medicine world-wide.

 RESCUE strives to train highly skilled researchers that will drive Regenerative Medicine research towards valuable new applications in medicine.
 The multifaceted training programme provided by our network ensures that the ESRs will learn about the opportunities and obstacles in the domains of all the involved partners.
 Based at the Regenerative Medicine Centre Utecht, RESCUE’s programme is tightly connected with multiple international academic and private partner organisations, each providing complementary research or training.